HDragonHR/CursorStat/README.md

 # CursorStat
-A simple python script to display cursor status.
+A simple python script to display cursor x speed and y speed.

 Written primarily for use with osu! and OBS Studio.